bradleytaunt/1mb-club/README.md

 ---

-## Adding a web page
+## Adding a web page - UPDATED

-Simply open an issue in this repo linking to the URL you would like to see added to the collection.
-If it passes review, it will be added to the main list website.

-**Remember, the web page cannot be larger than 1MB in size.**
+I have currently paused submissions for this project, since a large amount of submissions have already come in that I will need to tackle :P

+This process takes a while since I need to manually check each site (make sure they are legit, no malware etc.).
+Once I've cleared the current issues, I will allow submission again!

+Thank you for the huge amount of interest!